Due to High Demand, Taylor Swift Adds Second Nashville Concert to her ‘Eras’ Tour - NewsBreak

 Tickets go on sale on November 18th.
 You can join the verified fan to purchase tickets earlier, find more information here .

-The post Due to High Demand, Taylor Swift Adds Second Nashville Concert to her ‘Eras’ Tour appeared first on Wilson County Source .
+The post Due to High Demand, Taylor Swift Adds Second Nashville Concert to her ‘Eras’ Tour appeared first on Cheatham County Source .

 Comments / 0